thoregraepel/thoregraepel.github.io/_pages/cv.md

 Work experience
 ------
 * Finaps: Process Engineer (2019-present)
-  * To actively contribute to Finaps' goal of creating insight, impact and trust for our clients.
+  * Actively contribute to Finaps' goal of creating insight, impact and trust for our clients.
+  * Mainly active in the fields of information security and quality management.

 * Accenture: Application Development Associate (2018-2019)
   * Started as an undergraduate intern.
 Research topic: scoped on data security tooling and best practices to ensure GDPR-compliance in the data security segment.